-domestic animals in recent years and are disproportion-Viral diseases, such as feline infectious peritonitis, feline ately more likely to expose people to the disease than panleukopenia, pseudorabies, avian influenza, and SARS, wildlife (Goldstein and Abrahamian 2015, Roebling et al. are transmitted via the fecal-oral route or by ingestion 2014).
-Multiple studies have associated human exposure of infected prey.
-Bacterial diseases, such as giardiasis, with free-ranging domestic cats purposely maintained cryptosporidiosis, campylobaceteriosis, salmonellosis, outdoors and often lacking stringent rabies vaccination and helicobacter, are transmitted by ingestion of conadherence, which places a burden on local authorities to taminated feces, water, and food.
-Endoparasites (e.g., capture and euthanize domestic cats to protect animal roundworms, hookworms) have a direct life cycle and are and public health (Gerhold and Jessup 2013, Taetzsch transmitted by ingestion of contaminated feces.
-Other et al. 2018).
-Any management of free-ranging domestic endoparasites (e.g., tapeworms, flukes) have a more cats must account for these risks and follow standard complicated life cycle requiring ingestion of prey animals veterinary practice and the National Association of State serving as intermediate hosts.
-Public Health Veterinarians (NASPHV) rabies compendium guidelines, including the administration of regular booster vaccinations (NASPHV 2016).
+Viral diseases, such as feline infectious peritonitis, feline panleukopenia, pseudorabies, avian influenza, and SARS, are transmitted via the fecal-oral route or by ingestion of infected prey.
+Bacterial diseases, such as giardiasis, cryptosporidiosis, campylobaceteriosis, salmonellosis, and helicobacter, are transmitted by ingestion of contaminated feces, water, and food.
+Endoparasites (e.g., roundworms, hookworms) have a direct life cycle and are transmitted by ingestion of contaminated feces.
+Other endoparasites (e.g., tapeworms, flukes) have a more complicated life cycle requiring ingestion of prey animals serving as intermediate hosts.